Calvin Tomkins: Life and career

+Calvin Tomkins II was born in Orange, New Jersey, on December 17, 1925.
+His father, Frederick, served in World War I as an instructor in the Army Air Service and then ran the family's Newark Plaster Company.
+His mother, Laura (née Graves), was a homemaker who raised Calvin and his older brother Fred in West Orange's Llewellyn Park, which according to him was "considered the first gated community in America".

-Tomkins was born in Orange, New Jersey, on December 17, 1925.
-After graduating from Berkshire School, he attended Princeton University and received an undergraduate degree in 1948.
+After graduating from Berkshire School, Tomkins attended Princeton University, graduating in 1948.
 He then became a journalist and worked for Radio Free Europe from 1953 to 1957 and for Newsweek from 1957 to 1961.

 His first published contribution to The New Yorker was a fictional piece that appeared in 1958.
-In 1960 he joined the magazine as a staff writer.
+In 1960, he joined the magazine as a staff writer.
 His earliest writing for the magazine consisted largely of short humor pieces.
-His first piece of nonfiction writing for the magazine was a profile of Jean Tinguely that appeared in 1962.
-In the 1960s and 1970s he became a chronicler of the New York City art scene, reporting on the development of genres and movements such as pop art, earth art, minimalism, video art, happenings, and installation art.
-From 1980 to 1986, he was the magazine's official art critic and his art reviews appeared in the magazine almost every week.
-From 1980 to 1988 he wrote the New Yorkers "Art World" column.
+His first piece of nonfiction for the magazine was a profile of Jean Tinguely that appeared in 1962.
+In the 1960s and 1970s, he became a chronicler of the New York City art scene, reporting on the development of genres and movements such as pop art, earth art, minimalism, video art, happenings, and installation art.
+From 1980 to 1986, he was the magazine's official art critic and his reviews appeared in the magazine almost every week.
+From 1980 to 1988, he wrote the New Yorkers "Art World" column.
 As a New Yorker writer, he interviewed and wrote numerous profiles of major 20th-century figures from the art world and other fields, including Marcel Duchamp, John Cage, Robert Rauschenberg, Merce Cunningham, Buckminster Fuller, Philip Johnson, Julia Child, Georgia O'Keeffe, Leo Castelli, Frank Stella, Carmel Snow, Christo and Jeanne-Claude, Frank Gehry, Damien Hirst, Julie Mehretu, Richard Serra, Matthew Barney, David Hammons, and Jasper Johns.

-Tomkins has been married four times.
+Tomkins was married four times.
 His first wife was Grace Lloyd Tomkins, with whom he had three children.
 His second and third marriages were to Judy Tomkins and Susan Cheever (with whom he had one child).
-His fourth and current wife is fellow writer Dodie Kazanjian, who is both a Vogue magazine contributing editor and director of Gallery Met at the Metropolitan Opera in New York City.
+His fourth wife and widow, whom he married in 1988, is fellow writer Dodie Kazanjian, who is both a Vogue magazine contributing editor and director of Gallery Met at the Metropolitan Opera in New York City.

+On the eve of his 100th birthday, Tomkins published diary entries from the preceding year in The New Yorker, in which he revealed that his grandfather was John Temple Graves, William Randolph Hearst's running mate in his 1908 campaign for president as the Independence Party nominee.
+Tomkins wrote that he had learned from W. J. Cash's book The Mind of the South that Graves, who died before Tomkins was born, "had been an outspoken racist and was largely responsible for inciting the great Atlanta race riot of 1906".
+Tomkins turned 100 on December 17, 2025, and died at his home in Middletown, Rhode Island, after a stroke, on March 20, 2026.